 Sales and Marketing

-Alere's professional products are sold through the company's sales force, as well as through distribution networks to hospitals, laboratories, and physicians' offices.
+Alere's professional products are sold through the company's sales force, as well as through distribution networks, to hospitals, laboratories, and physicians' offices.
 Its First Check consumer drug testing products are sold throughout the US in drugstores, grocery stores, and by mass merchants, as well as drug wholesalers.

 Alere has grown significantly through what can only be described as an acquisition rampage.
 Since 2003 the company has bought up consumer and professional-grade diagnostic product lines and entire companies to establish its dominance in the diagnostics market.
 Acquisitions brought in diagnostics for home use, point-of-care tests, drug and parasite screening products, and cholesterol and cancer diagnostics among others.
-To reflect its growing diversification, the company changed its name to Alere in 2010 and rebranded many of its products and services.

 Mergers and Acquisitions